Updated COVID-19 Vaccine Counseling Coverage

 Changes are highlighted in yellow.

-Effective December 1, 2021, New York State (NYS) Medicaid fee-for-service (FFS), Medicaid Managed Care (MMC) Plans [including mainstream MMC Plans, Health and Recovery Plans (HARPs), and HIV (Human Immunodeficiency Virus) Special Needs Plans (SNPs)], will provide reimbursement for Coronavirus Disease 2019 (COVID-19) vaccine counseling to Medicaid members/enrollees to encourage the administration of the COVID-19 vaccine.
-Medicaid managed care plans must configure their payment systems no later than February 7, 2022, to pay claims for dates of service on or after December 1, 2021.
+Effective May 12, 2023, New York State (NYS) Medicaid fee-for-service (FFS), Medicaid Managed Care (MMC) Plans [including mainstream MMC Plans, Health and Recovery Plans (HARPs), and HIV (Human Immunodeficiency Virus) Special Needs Plans (SNPs)], will continue to provide reimbursement for Coronavirus Disease 2019 (COVID-19) vaccine counseling to Medicaid FFS and MMC plan members under age 21 to encourage the administration of the COVID-19 vaccine.

 The following coverage criteria supersedes the coverage criteria published in the NYS November 2021 Medicaid Update Article, titled COVID-19 Vaccine Counseling Coverage.